SmokeMonsterPacks/Mega-Sg-Jailbreak/README.md

 report problems here at GitHub for support.
 Priority will be given to jailbreak-specific problems (using ROMs through the SD card slot rather than through the cartridge slot).
 Feel free to also submit issues for non-jailbreak related problems.
-You can join the [Classic Gaming Discord](https://discord.gg/UDu5ztY) to chat or troubleshoot in
+You can join the [FPGAming Discord](https://discord.gg/aCcDhVtmYg) to chat or troubleshoot in
 #analogue-mega-sg

 Use at your own discretion.
 We are not responsible for any damage or